AnimalLogic/maya-usd/README.md

 + develop - AL integration branch (merge to develop when ready)
 + dev - should keep parity with Autodesk https://github.com/autodesk/maya-usd  dev branch

-## What can we actually build and release?
+## What does this repo build and release?

 Currently we build the following as rez packages
 + AL_USDTransaction
 + AL_USDUtils
 + AL_USDMaya plugin

-We intend to be able to soon package and release
+We soon intend to be able to rez package and release
 + pxrUSDMaya plugin
 + adskUSDMaya plugin